nmarks99/VanGo/docs/src/control.md

 ## (TODO: Make sure this ok) High-Level Trajectory Controller
 The `vango-client` implements a trajectory tracking algorithm which is used to follow a trajectory defined by a set of waypoints.
-During development, there was a choice to be made regarding whether the the trajectory controller will operate on the client side or the firmware side.
+During development, there was a choice to be made regarding whether the trajectory controller will operate at the client application level or the firmware level.
 Both options have positives and negatives and will be briefly discussed below.

 ### Client-Side Trajectory Controller
 A client side trajectory controller works by implementing the trajectory tracking algorithm in the `vango-client` application.
-The controller will read information about the robot over bluetooth low-energy (BLE) such as the robot's current pose and wheel speeds, compute the necessary wheel speeds for tracking the desired trajectory, and send those target wheel speeds back to the robot over BLE.
+The controller will obtain the robots current pose using bluetooth low-energy (BLE) and compute the necessary wheel speeds for tracking the desired trajectory, and send those target wheel speeds back to the robot over BLE.

 **Pros**